Tropical Black Bean and Pineapple Tostadas (Vegan)

 Instructions

 1. Cut the top and bottom from the pineapple.
+Optional: cut the rind off for easier eating.
 Then, working very carefully, cut the pineapple into disks each about a quarter inch thick or less.
 Cut one disk for each tostada you want to make, trying to achieve uniform thickness.
+Cut the core from the center of each disk.

 2. Drain and rinse the black beans.
-Add them to a bowl with a dash of hot sauce and generous salt and mix well.
-Give it a taste and add more hot sauce if needed.
-This is the only spicy element on these tostadas, and the beans will be balanced by many fresh elements, so don't hesitate to give them a good kick.
+Add them to a bowl with a dash of hot sauce and generous salt, then mix well.
+Taste and adjust to your own palate.

-3. Slice the red cabbage into very thin ribbons and toss it with lime juice and additional salt.
-Let it sit for a while to marinate, or even overnight.
+3. Slice the red cabbage into very thin ribbons and toss it with lime juice and salt.

-4. Prep the other veggies by slicing the romaine into ribbons and cutting the bell peppers into long, thin pieces.
-If you're prepping this dish in advance, stop here and store everything in separate containers.
+4. Slice the romaine into ribbons and cut the bell peppers into long, thin pieces.

-5. When you're ready to serve, lay the pineapple disks on a serving dish.
-Top each disk with black beans and a mix of veggies.
+5. To serve, lay the pineapple disks on a serving dish.
+Top each disk with black beans, dressed red cabbage, romaine, and pepper slices.

-6. Finish the platter off with avocado, a handful of fresh cilantro, a handful of pepitas, and a drizzle of coconut cream.
+6. Finish the tropical pineapple tostadas with avocado, a sprinkle of fresh cilantro, a sprinkle of pepitas, and a drizzle of coconut cream.

 Leave a Comment